1

 HCPF has explored the parameters of a Mental Health 1115 Waiver related to the federal IMD exclusion guidelines in order to seek flexibility for a continuum of mental health services on a campus for residential and step-down mental health services.
 This project considered barriers to supporting continuum or step-down services such as shared staffing and number of treatment beds on a campus, as well as the 15-day reimbursement policy.

 HCPF contracted with Health Management Associates (HMA) to research and provide support in identifying an appropriate scope for this waiver based on CMS guidelines, a survey of other states’ solutions for campus continuums, and alignment with Colorado continuum efforts.
 HMA facilitated this stakeholder engagement and gave a final summation presentation on June 5, 2023.
-The slide deck for this meeting can be found on page 30 in the IMD Stakeholder Summary Final Report.
+For more information on work completed during the ARPA 2.03 IMD Risk Mitigation Project, please reach out to HCPF_IMD@state.co.us.

 Resources